DU QUOIN, ILLINOIS - Michael F. Dean, formerly of Kampsville, has been released from the Illinois Department of corrections last week.

 That affidavit also included details of the horrified reaction of at least one of the men when he found images of himself on the camera taken by the Normal Police Department.

 Those six serious charges in Dunklin County, Missouri were dropped after Dean accepted a plea deal in McLean County.
-A representative of the Dunklin County Prosecuting Attorney's Office told a reporter from Riverbender.com those charges were dropped due to that McLean County, Illinois plea deal - an assertion vehemently denied by Chambers in previous interviews with Riverbender.com.
-Continued efforts to contact that office have not garnered response.
+A representative of the Dunklin County Prosecuting Attorney's Office told a reporter from Riverbender.com those charges were dropped due to that McLean County, Illinois plea deal - an assertion vehemently denied by that office in previous interviews with Riverbender.com.

 In Du Quoin, Dean was arrested for violating the conditions of his release as he was awaiting trials for frequenting establishments whose main source of revenue was the sale of alcohol.